mterhile/mterhile/README.md

 ## Hi 👋 I'm Manasseh!
-A senior software engineer based in Toronto, Canada.
-I primarily work with Python, .NET, and cloud platforms like Azure and Google Cloud.
-Thanks to my passion for continuous learning and development, I've also become proficient with tools like Apache Airflow and Azure Data Factory, allowing me to take on a wide range of data engineering and workflow automation tasks.
+I’m a senior software engineer with strong experience across the Banking, FinTech, and AdTech sectors leveraging Python, .NET, and cloud platforms such as Azure and Google Cloud.
+One of my core strengths is taking full ownership of my work—I consistently go above and beyond to ensure my team and company succeed.
+I’m also deeply passionate about continuous learning and growth.

+I’m currently sharpening my system design skills to build robust, high-performance architectures, and diving deeper into artificial intelligence—focusing on machine learning, LLMs.

 ## :toolbox: Tech Stack

 ### languages and frameworks: